bilalyalcin007/fundamentals-of-data-engineering-portfolio/week6_storage_systems/week6_storage_systems.md

-# 📦 Week 6 – Understanding Data Storage Systems
+# 📦 Understanding Data Storage Systems

 ## 🌱 Overview
 This week explores **how data is stored, organized, and optimized** across modern data engineering systems.